Yellowstone is home to some sick terrain, just watch out when it warms up, photos by Ralph Backstrom

 Rapid Warming is one of the most prominent causes of snow instability and a major avalanche danger red flag.
 Warming causes instability in the snowpack due to a process known as ‘Creep Tension’.
 When the temperatures spike, the top layers in the snowpack go through a process of viscous deformation and become a separate layer that’s effected by gravity differently than the rest of the snow pack.
 The warm layers will ‘creep’ down the slope as they are pulled by gravity faster than the rest of the snowpack.
 This difference in motion between the surface and the base introduces tension.

-This diagram shows the effects of gravity on a snowpack.
-The red arrows are ‘creep’, the blue arrows are ‘settlement’ and the black arrows are the movement of the entire snowpack at its base, known as ‘glide’.
-Diagram by www.avalanche-center.org
+This diagrma shows the effects of gravity on a snowpack, the red arrows are creep, the blue arrows are settlement and th eblack arrows are the movement of the entire snowpack and it’s base, known as glide, diagram by www.avalanche-center.org

 When the warm surface layers start to ‘creep’, this added tension in the snowpack makes it easier to set off weaker under layers.
 Surface loads and stresses also penetrate deeper into the snowpack when the surface layers are warm making skier-triggered avalanches more likely.